jxlarrea/ha-bt-proximity/README.md

 Once the signal strength is retrieved, a proximity value ranging from 0 (closest proximity) to -100 (undetectable) is calculated and pushed to a MQTT Broker ([Mosquitto](https://mosquitto.org/)) running in Home Assistant.
 From there, you can setup sensors to determine the presence in a room (or relative distance) of a particular user.
 These sensors can be useful for triggering Automations based on presence (like turning lights on when someone walks into a room, turning an AC off when a room is empty, and more).

-**NOTE: This approach only works with Bluetooth Classic and is not compatible with Bluetooth Low Energy (BLE) devices.**
+**NOTE: This approach is suitable for Bluetooth Classic and is not compatible with Bluetooth Low Energy (BLE) devices.**

 ![Sensor Card](https://i.imgur.com/gLsX9vR.png)